Quantum Groups and Quantum Cohomology: Symplectic resolutions

 In addition to Nakajima quiver varieties $\cM_{\theta,0}$ for $\theta$ generic, examples of symplectic resolutions include $T^*(G/P)$, where $P\subset G$ is a parabolic subgroup.

 We begin with the universal deformation of the pair $(X,\omega)$

 in which the period map $\phi$ associates to a deformation $(X',\omega')$ the class of $\omega'$ in $H^2(X')=H^2(X)$.
-This universal deformation may be written down explicitly in many examples of interest, see \cite{Kal} for further discussion.
+This universal deformation may be written down explicitly for Nakajima varieties and in all other examples, see \cite{Kal} for further discussion.

 The deformation \eqref{deform} is $\bG$-equivariant, where $\bG$ acts on the vector space $B$ by the character $\hbar$.
 Therefore, the group

 acts on each fiber of $\phi$.

 Suppose we are given a class